-But before you spring to action shopping for your new sink, there is an important factor to consider: Unless you already boast a farmhouse sink and are just swapping it out for a very similar style, there's a high possibility you may have to redo the surrounding countertop.
+But before you spring to action shopping for your new sink, there is an important factor to consider: Unless you already boast a farmhouse sink and are just swapping it out for a very similar style, there's a high possibility you may have to redo the surrounding countertop and cabinetry.
 Totally fine if you're already planning a full-scale kitchen renovation, but if not?
 Not such great news.

-A major drawback: You may have to redo the surrounding countertop in order to install a farmhouse sink.
+A major drawback: You may have to redo the surrounding countertop and cabinetry in order to install a farmhouse sink.